CN-TU/py_CCgen/ccgen/docs/techniques.md

 ####- URG bit-pointer (#13)

 The cc technique implemented in **techniques/urgent.py** uses the *URG* bit of the *TCP Flags* field and the *Urgent Pointer* field of the TCP frame to hide a covert channel.
 Here the URG bit acts as marker: when it is set to '0', the Urgent Pointer contains up to 16 bits of information.
 This technique has been proposed by Fisk et al. in [[17]](#references).
 The implementation here developed requires one parameter: "b2n" indicates that a *binary-to-integer* function is used instead of direct mapping. *b2n* takes 16 as value, which stands for the length of the bit-word.
+Note that for this technique to work properly the configured flowkey must be 3tuple (*srcIP, dstIP, Protocol*) or 5tuple (*srcIP, dstIP, Protocol, srcPort, dstPort*), ensuring that the protocol used is TCP (*tcp* option in the *const* field when using the *ccGen-wrapper*).

 - Mapping: *MappingFiles/mapping_16bits.csv*
 - Parameters:  "b2n" (for using function instead of mapping)